Choose an Educational Goal

 University of California Seal

-The University of California (UC) has developed associate degree patterns that align with UC Transfer Pathways (UCTP).
-These degrees will be awarded to students who successfully complete a UC Transfer Agreement Guarantee (TAG) along with the required major and general education requirements.
-The University of California has created degree patterns in Physics and Chemistry, and patterns in other disciplines are in development.
+The University of California (UC) has developed associate degree patterns aligned with UC Transfer Pathways (UCTP).
+These degrees are awarded to students who successfully complete a UC Transfer Admission Guarantee (TAG), when available, along with the required major and general education requirements.

 Associate Degree - Associate in Arts (AA) or Associate in Science (AS)